Kerrang! Award for Best Single

 The Kerrang!
-Award for Best Single is an honor presented at the Kerrang!
+Award for Best Single is an honour presented at the Kerrang!
 Awards, an annual ceremony established in 1994 to recognise achievements in rock music.
 The award was first introduced in 1995 and renamed 'Best Song' for the 2018 ceremony onwards, but serves the same purpose.
 Like all Kerrang!
 Awards, the trophy awarded to the winning act is shaped in the style of the 'K' from the Kerrang! logo.